Xsivax/cannabinieri/README.md

 How to start:

--download respository as zip
+- download respository as zip

--unzip directory
+- unzip directory

 - change into directory